huiminlim/dream2space-wiki/rpi-zero-doc.md

 ## Step 2: Set up the SD Card to enable Ethernet and SSH

+First, create an empty text file named `ssh`.

-First, edit the file `/boot/config.txt` and append this line at the end:
+Then, edit the file `/boot/config.txt` and append this line at the end:

 ```bash
 dtoverlay=dwc2